xai-foundation/sentry/docs/docs/operator/OperatorChallenger.md

 ## listenForChallenges

-Listens for ChallengeSubmitted events and triggers a callback function when the event is emitted.
+• **Description**: Listens for ChallengeSubmitted events and triggers a callback function when the event is emitted.
 Keeps a map of challengeNumbers that have called the callback to ensure uniqueness.

 • **Params**: `callback: (challengeNumber: bigint, challenge: Challenge, event: any) => void`